aruba/aruba-ansible-modules/module_documentation/aruba_airwave/arubaairwave_config.md

         description: Optional parameters for the API call.
 Query operations might have additional params to be supplied with the request.
         type: dict
         required: false
+    validate_certs:
+        description: Validate the server cert when this option is set to True.
+        type: bool
+        required: false
+    client_cert:
+        description: Optionally provide path to client cert file to validate it in server
+        type: string
+        required: false
+    client_key:
+        description: If client cert if provided without the key in it, use this parameter
+        type: string
+        required: false

 ##### EXAMPLES
 ```YAML
    - name: AP search query